HPDL Gardens and Seed Library

 How do I use seeds?

 If you are looking for help starting and transplanting seeds, the University of Minnesota has an extension site with gardening tips.
 A YouTube channel from a Michigan gardener has helpful videos focused on northern climates.
+Northern Gardener Magazine is available to members of the MN Horticultural Society.
+Old issues are available in the seed library for loan.

 Where have these seeds come from?